 However, they can set the times that they offer free early education.
 This means, for example, three hours of free early education could sit within a three and a half hour session.
 So, because you would essentially be taking time outside of the free hours, a childcare provider could charge for this additional time, even if less than 15 hours a week is being used.
 They can also set their own rates for any additional time or extra services including snacks and/or lunch and should let you know in advance what you will be expected to pay.

 You should receive an invoice from your childcare provider at least once a term clearly showing what you are being asked to pay for.
 If you think that you are being charged for your child's free place or are being invoiced incorrectly you should speak to your childcare provider in the first instance.
-If you are still unsure then you can contact us.
+If you are still unsure then you could contact us and we can ask the team that administer the free early education funding to check your invoice.

 Will claiming free childcare affect my tax credits or benefits?